Photo Not By D J Norton

 44 Fordhouse Lane

 The type of simple store that could be found in many suburban streets in years gone by.
-Its days as a shop ended long ago and it is now a residential property.
+Its days as a shop ended long ago and it is now a residential property as seen in the modern view.

 173 Fordhouse Lane - 7/12/53